7086cmd/htol-drone-poc/README.md

 ## Designs

-- Plane Body: The drone can be 3D printed using LW-PLA material in about 20% to 30% infill to ensure durability while keeping the weight low.
+- Plane Body: The drone can be 3D printed using LW-PLA material in about 20% to 30% infill to ensure durability while keeping the weight low; for critical structural parts, PETG or ABS materials can be used.
+The body is designed to house all the necessary components, including the flight controller, power system, and sensors.
+It features a streamlined shape to minimize drag during flight.
+The carbon fiber rods are used to reinforce the structure, providing additional strength and rigidity.
+The body also includes compartments for easy access to the electronics and battery.
 - Wing Configuration: The wings are designed to provide optimal lift and stability during flight.
 They can be printed separately and attached to the main body using screws or adhesive.
 - Power system:
-   - Motors: The drone is powered by two brushless motors, that balancedly placed on each wing, providing sufficient thrust for take-off, flight, and landing.
-Currently I prefer the A2212 motors in 1000 KV variant, with 1060 propellers.
+   - Motors: This is an EDF (Electric Ducted Fan) configuration, using two brushless motors (CW and CCW) to provide the necessary thrust for horizontal take-off and landing.
+The EDF setup is chosen for its efficiency and ability to generate high thrust in a compact form factor.
+We use DShot protocol for better performance and reliability, and the BLHeli firmware on the ESCs supports it.
+The 70mm 4S 2800KV brushless motors are selected for their balance between power and efficiency, suitable for the drone's size and weight.
+It can provide 1.8 kg thrust each, so the total thrust is around 3.6 kg, which should be sufficient for a drone weighing around 2 kg including payload.
    - Servos: For control surfaces, standard servos are used to manipulate the ailerons, elevator, and rudder.
-      - Ailerons and Elevator: MG90S servos are used for controlling the ailerons and elevator, providing precise control over roll and pitch movements.
+      - Ailerons, Elevator, and Rudder: MG90S servos are used for controlling the ailerons and elevator, providing precise control over roll and pitch movements.
-      - Rudder: SG5010 servos are used for controlling the rudder, allowing for effective yaw control.
-      - Nose Wheel Steering: A MG955 servo is used for steering the nose wheel during taxiing, take-off, and landing.
-This ensures durable and responsive control of the nose wheel in preventing it from crashing.
+      - Undercarriage Steering: A MG955 servo is used for steering the undercarriage during taxiing, take-off, and landing operations.
    - ESCs: Electronic Speed Controllers (ESCs) are used to regulate the speed of the brushless motors.
-We recommend 30A ESCs to ensure smooth and responsive control.
+The 80A BLHeli ESCs are chosen for their compatibility with the DShot protocol and their ability to handle the power requirements of the motors.
+It also have a 5V/5A BEC to power the flight controller and other electronics on each ESC.
-   - Power Supply: ACE RC 3S 5300 mAh LiPo batteries are used to provide sufficient power for the drone's flight duration and performance.
-Further more, two 18650 Li-ion batteries are used to power the onboard electronics.
-Concerning its weight, a BEC (Battery Eliminator Circuit) can be used to directly step down the voltage from the main battery to power the electronics, instead of using separate batteries.
+   - Power Supply: ACE RC 4S 5300mAh LiPo batteries are used to provide the necessary power for the motors and electronics.
+These batteries offer a good balance between capacity and weight, ensuring sufficient flight time while keeping the overall weight of the drone manageable.
 - Flight Controller:
    - Lower Layer: The drone is equipped with a STM32H743VGT6 microcontroller, which serves as the flight controller.
 It is responsible for stabilizing the drone, managing flight modes, and processing sensor data. (*That's because only STM32H743VGT6 in my stock.*)
    - Upper Layer: We leverage Orange Pi Zero 3 (with 4GB RAM) as the companion computer to handle high-level tasks such as mission planning, computer vision, and communication with ground control stations. (*That's because only Orange Pi Zero 3 in my stock.*)